-How To Help Your Child Focus On Homework
+How To Help Your Child Focus On Homework And Reduce Homework Distractions:

 It’s important to give your child enough breaks so that he or she doesn’t get overly frustrated, bored, or start drifting away from the material.
 Take a 5-10 minute break every 20 to 30 minutes.
 These small “brain breaks” will help your child refresh his or her mind and return to the material more invigorated.
 Take a short walk to help get rid of any extra energy so your child will be ready to get back down to work.

-It’s perfectly acceptable for parents to work with their kids—especially at a young age—when it comes time to do homework and studying.
+It’s perfectly acceptable for parents to work with their kids—especially at a young age—when it comes time to do homework and study.
 Just make sure you are encouraging your child to find the answers to questions him or herself, and not doing the work for your child yourself.
 Work together, but work toward self-management so your child gets stronger each time.

 Approach each homework session with a plan of attack.
 Help your child make a checklist and stick to it.
 Include what homework assignments your child has each night and any extra materials needed.
 Creating structure can be extremely helpful to students.
 It can also help you make sure your child has what he or she needs for each homework session and keep track of how your child is spending his or her time.